-- plugin: The name of the plugin to use for reading/writing. - format_hint: A format hint to help ImageIO select the correct plugin if no plugin was specified. - index (reading only): The index of the ndimage to read.
+- plugin: The name of the plugin to use for reading/writing. - extension: Treat the provided ImageResource as if it had the given extension. - index (reading only): The index of the ndimage to read.
 Useful if the format supports storing more than one (GIF, multi-page TIFF, video, etc.).